Nomadic Backpacker

 zona arqueológica mitla

-How to get from Oaxaca to Mitla using public transportation:
+How to get to Mitla from Oaxaca:

-This is very easy.
-There is no need to take a tour.
-And there is one blog post I found, that even before I visited, I could see that the blogger did not actually go there.
+There is one blog post I found, that even before I visited, I could see that the blogger did not actually go there.

 The site is NOT as they quoted, 3 miles to the west of the town, nor near the junction with the main highway and said blogger enclosed no photos.
 What a twat!
 Why do they even bother?
 Anyone with a pea-sized brain can see they wrote bollocks by just having a look at Google Maps.